everything a regular $500 Stand Alone Bridge Clock would do and much more.

 Ususally it is sufficient to minimize this window only once, and chances are it will

-In Windows7, Windows Media Player and also VLC Media Player work fine.
+Also Windows Media Player and VLC Media Player work well.

 Some speakers go in "standby" mode after some time of inactivity.
 Fine